sophietenhoor/book/book/intro.md

-(intro)=
-# Welcome to the Template Book

-_This is the first page the student will see when opening the url._

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative and some exercises to get you going!
+# Home

+Welcome to the submodule on the Matrix Method for Statics, part of Unit 2 of CIEM5000 Course base Structural Engineering at Delft University of Technology.

+This TeachBook contains the material for the course.